rahul16772/block/README.md

 export DISABLE_TELEMETRY=1
 ```

-**Note**: If your turn off telemetry, your contributions may not be counted towards the [BlockAssist leaderboard](https://dashboard.gensyn.ai).
+**Note**: If you turn off telemetry, your contributions may not be counted towards the [BlockAssist leaderboard](https://dashboard.gensyn.ai).